super-chao1997/Cerebrum/README.md

     └── config.json   # Tool configuration and metadata
 ```

+> [!IMPORTANT]
-> [!IMPORTANT] To use the agents in your local device, you need to put the tool folder under the cerebrum/tool/core folder
+> To use the agents in your local device, you need to put the tool folder under the cerebrum/tool/core folder and register your tool in the cerebrum/tool/core/registry.py

 ### Create Tool Class
 In `entry.py`, you'll need to implement a tool class which is identified in the config.json with two essential methods: